Now if you have known me personally for any length of time, you know that I’m a vanilla girl when it comes to ice cream.

 Product links in this section are affiliate links.
 It does not cost you anything and helps maintain the free information on this site, as well as answer the questions of “what brand do you use?”
 Please know I never personally recommend any product I wouldn’t use on my own family.

-I just have a simple ice cream maker that I have had for literally years – it works so great and I love it!
-I do however have my eye on this larger ice cream maker so I can make birthday party sized volume in one shot instead of 2 batches.
+I have had this ice cream maker that I have had for – it works so great and I love it!

 Homemade Chocolate Ice Cream

 - 3 cups whole cream Preferably raw.
 At least not ultra-pasteurized.
 If you are dairy free use coconut milk.

 - 1/2 cup raw honey I get mine from a local farmer, but if you don't have access THIS is a good brand